Medieval Round Table

 The image of the beloved is a powerful force in the practice of medieval love, and poets invent a variety of ways to describe the emotional effect of the beloved’s appearance on the lover.
 Chaucer’s Troilus, the judge in The Physician’s Tale, and Arcite and Palamon in The Knight’s Tale all fall in love at the first sight of Criseyde, Virgina and Emily.
 But the poetry of love also thrives on absence.
 This paper will explore several examples from Chaucer’s work where the beloved woman is not physically present, but where the lover’s imagination works to create an image of her, one that is shaped by memory or desire.
 For example, Troilus makes a ‘mirror’ of his mind in which to preserve the memory of Criseyde’s appearance after he first sees her; and the Knight in The Book of the Duchess conjures an elaborate effictio of his dead wife’s physical and moral beauty.
 Similarly, the Sultan of Syria in The Man of Law’s Tale falls in love with Custance after a detailed account of her appearance and virtues is brought to him by a group of travelling merchants.
 The paper will explore the way poetic texts describe the visual effects of love in the absence of either the woman herself or a physical image.

-Constant Mews - Centre for Religious Studies, Monash University
+Constant J Mews - Director, Centre for Religious Studies, Monash University

 Evading ibn Khaldun's Model?
 Ottoman Longevity and the Dynamics of Law, Gender and Social Bargaining in Islamic Expansion and Christian Resistance